jerry048/Dedicated-Seedbox/README.md

 	- For qBittorrent 4.3.x you can change it in the advance setting tab.
 	- For qBittorrent 4.1.x, you can set it in /home/$username/.config/qBittorrent/qBittorrent.conf by adding Session\AsyncIOThreadsCount=8 under [BitTorrent] section

+-send_buffer_low_watermark, send_buffer_watermark & send_buffer_watermark_factor can be set to a lower value if you are running on a machine with poor I/O.

 - tick_internal default setting is 100 which can be too high for some weaker CPU.
 Consider changing it to 250 or 500.

 - TCP buffer size in /etc/sysctl.conf could be a little bit too high if you machine is low on ram.
 Please change it accordingly.